jrpinteno/AdventOfCode-2022/README.md

 ### Day 12
 It's finally here, the shortest path problem.
-First idea was to implement *A\** using the Manhattan distance as an heuristic.
+First idea was to implement *A\** using the *Manhattan distance* as an heuristic.
 Somewhere along the way
-I ended up implementing *BFS* for both parts.
+I ended up implementing *BFS* and brute force finding the shortest of the shortest paths on the second part.
+A good improvement to that will be inverting the start and end point in the second part (starting at the top).

 I might revisit this in the future and try the *A\** implementation